Prophesy, King Jesus from Lamb to Lion

 “Surely there is not a righteous man on earth who does good and never sins.”
 (Ecclesiastes 7:20)

-Jerome’s Vulgate translation from the Greek to Latin in Luke 1:28 was incorrectly interpreted by the Catholic church and remains misinterpreted today.
-Angel Gabriel tells Mary she is going to conceive a son, the scripture in the original Greek is “greetings favored one”, “thou art highly favored”, “greetings favored woman” “you are truly blessed”.
-When Jerome choses to translate into Latin, he takes the original Greek kecharitomene meaning of “one that has” and “been given favor” and incorrectly translates as “gratia plena” which means “hail one that is full of grace”.
-If Jerome correctly translated in the Latin, he would have come up with “gratia” which is something to be had like ‘favor’ or ‘grace’ as opposed to being full of grace that signifies void of sin.
-Jesus is the only sinless man/God to walk on earth, “…and the blood of Jesus his Son cleanses us from all sin.
+Jerome’s Vulgate translation from Greek to Latin in Luke 1:28 was, and still is, incorrectly interpreted by the Catholic Church.
+In the original Greek, when the Angel Gabriel tells Mary she will conceive a son, the phrase is rendered as “greetings favored one,” “you are highly favored,” “greetings favored woman,” or “you are truly blessed.”
+Jerome, translating into Latin, took the Greek word *kecharitomene*, meaning “one who has been given favor,” and rendered it as “gratia plena,” or “hail one that is full of grace.”
+A more accurate Latin translation would have been simply “gratia,” referring to favor or grace, rather than “full of grace,” which implies sinlessness.
+According to scripture, only Jesus is without sin: “…and the blood of Jesus his Son cleanses us from all sin.
 If we say we have no sin, we deceive ourselves, and the truth is not in us” (1 John 1:7-8).

 Mythical Pagan Goddess Worship

-Superstitious believes were common in ancient times.
-The Israelites would turn away from their one true God, Yahweh, to follow the false gods and goddess of those living around them.
-The ancient civilizations going back to the days of Babylonian king, Nimrod and the Tower of Babel to the Canaanites, Egyptians, Greeks and Romans.
-King Solomon, son of David, was the wisest and riches man to live.
-Solomon built the First Temple at the instruction of God; however would fall away by his foreign wives.
-Prophet Jeremiah lived during the days of idol worship and sacrificing, “The children gather wood, the fathers light the fire, and the women knead the dough and make cakes to offer to the Queen of Heaven [Ishtar].
-They pour out drink offerings to other gods to arouse my anger” (Jeremiah 7:18 NIV); and “But ever since we stopped burning incense to the Queen of Heaven and pouring out drink offerings to her, we have had nothing and have been perishing by sword and famine.”
-(Jeremiah 22:18).
+Superstitious beliefs were common in ancient times.
+The Israelites often turned away from their one true God, Yahweh, to follow the false gods and goddesses of the surrounding peoples.
+From the days of the Babylonian king Nimrod and the Tower of Babel to the Canaanites, Egyptians, Greeks, and Romans, idol worship was widespread.
+King Solomon, son of David, was the wisest and richest man to live.
+He built the First Temple at God’s instruction but eventually strayed because of his foreign wives.
+The prophet Jeremiah lived during a time of idol worship and sacrifices: “The children gather wood, the fathers light the fire, and the women knead the dough and make cakes to offer to the Queen of Heaven [Ishtar].
+They pour out drink offerings to other gods to arouse my anger” (Jeremiah 7:18 NIV); and “But ever since we stopped burning incense to the Queen of Heaven and pouring out drink offerings to her, we have had nothing and have been perishing by sword and famine” (Jeremiah 22:18).

-Perhaps the Catholic Church does not have exact types of rituals; however, the celebrations with parades and festivals with costumes and pageantry worshipping Lady of Fatima, Lady of Guadalupe, and Lady of Pontmain fall under the goddess worship God despises.
-Satan corruption comes from within, popes and bishops are not really any different than the first century Sadducees and Pharisees during the days of Jesus.
-Jesus tells the religious leaders in His day, “You belong to your father, the devil, and you want to carry out your father’s desires.
+The Catholic Church may not have specific types of rituals, but celebrations like parades and festivals with costumes and pageantry honoring the Lady of Fatima, Lady of Guadalupe, and Lady of Pontmain can be seen as forms of goddess worship that God rejects.
+Corruption from Satan comes from within, and popes and bishops are not much different from the Sadducees and Pharisees of the first century during Jesus’ time.
+Jesus told the religious leaders then, “You belong to your father, the devil, and you want to carry out your father’s desires.
 He was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies” (John 8:44).

-The Catholic Church has roots in Judaism and Christianity, but by the 3rd and 4th centuries it changed and compromised.
-For example, Emperor Constantine will combine the Jewish resurrection celebration of Passover with the pagan holiday in honor of goddess Eostre/Ostara and naming it ‘Easter’.
-Satan wastes no time weaving discourse surrounding God’s Word.
-The Apostles spread the Gospel and planted churches, ensuring the truth was spread throughout the empire.
-Eventually false doctrines and heresies would spread, God says, “Everything that I command you, you shall be careful to do.
+Although, the Catholic Church has roots in both Judaism and early Christianity, it eventually would change and make compromises.
+For instance, Emperor Constantine combined the Jewish resurrection celebration of Passover with a pagan festival honoring the goddess Eostre/Ostara, calling it ‘Easter’.
+Satan wasted no time stirring up confusion about God’s Word.
+The Apostles had worked to spread the Gospel and establish churches, ensuring the truth reached across the empire.
+Over time, false doctrines and heresies emerged, despite God’s command: “Everything that I command you, you shall be careful to do.
 You shall not add to it or take from it” (Deuteronomy 12:32).

-The Mary apparitions are a good example Satan identifying himself as an angel of light, “For such men are false apostles, deceitful workmen, disguising themselves as apostles of Christ.
+The Mary apparitions are often seen as an example of Satan presenting himself as an angel of light: “For such men are false apostles, deceitful workers, masquerading as apostles of Christ.
 And no wonder, for even Satan disguises himself as an angel of light.
-So it is no surprise if his servants, also, disguise themselves as servants of righteousness…” (2 Corinthians 11:14-15).
+So it’s no surprise if his servants also disguise themselves as servants of righteousness…” (2 Corinthians 11:14-15).

-Mary Apparition: “Lucia [apparition appeared to in Portugal] made some requests for sick people, to which Mary replied that she would cure some but not others, and that all must say the rosary to obtain such graces, before continuing: “Sacrifice yourselves for sinners, and say many times, especially when you make some sacrifice: O Jesus, it is for love of You, for the conversion of sinners, and in reparation for the sins committed against the Immaculate Heart of Mary” (theotokos.org.uk).
+Mary Apparition: Lucia, who experienced an apparition in Portugal, made requests for sick individuals.
+Mary responded that she would heal some but not others, and emphasized that everyone should pray the rosary to receive such blessings.
+She then added, “Sacrifice yourselves for sinners, and say often, especially when making a sacrifice: O Jesus, it is for love of You, for the conversion of sinners, and in reparation for the sins committed against the Immaculate Heart of Mary” (theotokos.org.uk).

-The apparition says “to obtain such graces” which falls in-line with good works and is actually central to the Catholic religion and not to Scripture.
-Faith alone in Jesus ‘alone’ brings salvation, there is nothing a person can do to earn grace from God.
-Then there is the nonsensical statement inconsistent with scripture, “sins committed against the immaculate heart of Mary” that puts Mary on a level equal or even above God the Father, Jesus, the Son, and God the Holy Spirit – the Trinity.
-Not only have Catholic leaders twisted the Word of God, they have led many down the wrong path that will be met with punishment; those given more responsibility, comes greater expectations, rewards, and punishments, “But false prophets also arose among the people, just as they will be false teachers among you, who will secretly bring in destructive heresies, even denying the Master who bought them, bringing upon themselves swift destruction.
-(2 Peter 2:1).
+The apparition’s phrase “to obtain such graces” aligns with the idea of good works, which is central to Catholicism but not found in Scripture.
+Salvation comes through faith in Jesus alone; nothing we do can earn God’s grace.
+Then there’s the statement, “sins committed against the immaculate heart of Mary,” which doesn’t align with Scripture and seems to place Mary on the same level—or even above—God the Father, Jesus the Son, and the Holy Spirit.
+Catholic leaders have twisted God’s Word and led many astray, which will bring judgment.
+With greater responsibility comes greater expectations, rewards, and punishments: “But false prophets also arose among the people, just as there will be false teachers among you, who will secretly bring in destructive heresies, even denying the Master who bought them, bringing upon themselves swift destruction” (2 Peter 2:1).

 More False Teachings of the Roman Catholic Church